Top 5 2nd Quarter Trades of DA - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were DAVIDSON TRUST CO’s top five trades of the quarter.
+According to GuruFocus data, these were DAGCO, INC.’s top five trades of the quarter.

-DAVIDSON TRUST CO reduced their investment in NYSE:DE by 2,519 shares.
-The trade had a 0.78% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $368.92.
+The guru sold out of their 110,990-share investment in BATS:GOVT.
+Previously, the stock had a 1.21% weight in the equity portfolio.
+Shares traded for an average price of $24.02 during the quarter.

-DAVIDSON TRUST CO reduced their investment in NAS:AAPL by 4,024 shares.
-The trade had a 0.52% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $151.81.
+The guru sold out of their 21,037-share investment in NAS:VGIT.
+Previously, the stock had a 0.58% weight in the equity portfolio.
+Shares traded for an average price of $61.11 during the quarter.

 Vanguard High Dividend Yield Indx ETF

-During the quarter, DAVIDSON TRUST CO bought 3,897 shares of ARCA:VYM for a total holding of 19,950.
-The trade had a 0.35% impact on the equity portfolio.
+During the quarter, DAGCO, INC. bought 9,961 shares of ARCA:VYM for a total holding of 104,863.
+The trade had a 0.52% impact on the equity portfolio.
 During the quarter, the stock traded for an average price of $107.61.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.